xqwen/bagse/README.md

  bagse  -d summary_data -a annot_dat [--load_zval] [-fdr_level alpha]  [-fdr_out fdr_output_file]
 ```

-The presence of the annotation file ``annot_dat`` notifies BAGSE to switch to the algorithm using additive prior
+The presence of the annotation file ``annot_dat`` notifies BAGSE to switch to the algorithm using the additive prior.

 #### 2.2 Sample data